-B. Remove the Steel Inlet Guide as fitted to the machine from factory from the Wire Drive Assembly
+B. Remove the Nylon (yellow) Inlet Guide as fitted to the machine from factory from the Wire Drive Assembly.

-C. Fit the Nylon Inlet Guide into the Wire Drive Assembly as shown and tighten the retaining screw.
+C. Fit the Steel and Stainless Steel Wires Inlet Guide into the Wire Drive Assembly as shown and tighten the retaining

-- D. Fit the appropriate feed roll to suit the soft wire being used.
-Refer to sections 5.09 Changing Feed Roll and section 2.11 Optional Accessories. - E. Install the wire spool and carefully feed the soft wire into the feed mechanism.
-Refer to sections 5.03, 5.04, 5.05 and 5 07 for further information
+- D. Fit the appropriate feed roll to suit the Steel or Stainless Steel wire being used.
+Refer to sections 5.09 Changing Feed Roll and section 2.11 Optional Accessories. - E. Install the wire spool and carefully feed the Steel or Stainless Steel wire into the feed mechanism, Refer to sections 5.03, 5.04, 5.05 and 5.07 for further information.

-A replacement Nylon Inlet Guide is available.
+A replacement Spring Steel Inlet Guide is available.
 Refer to section 2.11 Optional Accessories.